Top 7 Questions To Ask Your First-Party Data Provider: Is This Data Legal?

 Make sure your vendor has a general counsel, a lawyer, or a partner they are working with to make sure everything is done right procedurally.
 Not just someone behind the scenes deleting records when they don’t want them anymore.

 We understand how important privacy is.
-This is why we ensure that all our technology is privacy compliant as a way to make sure it’s future-proof.
+This is why we ensure that all our technology is opt-in and privacy-first in order to help you adapt to changing legal environments.
 We are committed to staying up to date on the latest privacy rules and regulations.
 We are also fully integrated with privacy tools, such as OneTrust LLC.

 To read more in this series, check them out here: